webgem-xyz/UVA-React/readme.md

 Attribute | Type | Usage
 --- | --- | ---
-uid | string | The identifier of the user, used to get the user info etc. logout | function | The function to run when the user presses the Sign out button.
+Uid | string | The identifier of the user, used to get the user info etc.
+Logout | function | The function to run when the user presses the Sign out button.

 ## Add Component